Moheener Ghoraguli

-Moheener Ghoraguli (মহীনের ঘোড়াগুলি, literally "Ocean's horses" or Seahorses) was an Indian rock group from Kolkata, established in 1975.
+Moheener Ghoraguli (মহীনের ঘোড়াগুলি, (Mohin’s horses) was an Indian rock group from Kolkata, established in 1975.
 Their music drew from a wide variety of influences, including Bengali folk, Baul, urban American folk, and jazz.
 They sometimes described their style as "Baul jazz."

 Established in the 1970s during a period of stagnation in Bengali music, when commercial film songs were the dominant market force, the lyrics and music (and to some extent the compositions) of Moheener Ghoraguli with its leader Gautam Chattopadhyay were radically new.
 They were of a very personal or social nature, similar to the urban folk movement led by Bob Dylan in the 60s.
 Though they were almost unknown in their time, in recent years they have undergone a critical re-evaluation.
 The band disbanded in 1981.

 In the 1990s, Gautam released a compilation of "Moheener Ghoraguli Sampadito" albums, including songs that were written and composed by Gautam Chattopadhyay himself and by other contemporary artistes and a few old songs of Moheener Ghoraguli.
 The albums were Aabaar Bochhor Kuri Pore in 1995, Jhora Somoyer Gaan (1996), Maya in 1998 and Khyapar Gaan in 1999.

 Later years

 In the early years Moheener Ghoraguli, the band, performed in and around Kolkata and produced three albums until 1981 and then dissolved.
-In the late 1980s Subrata Ghosh a student of Presidency College, Kolkata, an ardent music lover, heard a song bhalo bashi jotsnay kash boney chhut tey and learned of Gautam Chattopadhay.
-Immediately he became a die-hard fan of Moni da and excavated information about him.
-In a few days, Subrata reached Monida's residence at Naktala.
-After a few days of jamming with Subrata, the 2nd innings of Moheener Ghoraguli started.
-It was days after days, night after night, month after month gradually new generation music lovers, who wanted to break the traditional tide of Bengali music started jamming in at Monida's small drawing room and sometimes they used to gather at Salt Lake BE Park at Salt Lake Welfare Association's tent to create innovative music.
-This was the time when the most revolutionary compositions like "Prithibi", "Telephone", "Bangalee Korechoo" by Gautam were created.
+In the late 1980s Subrata Ghosh a student of Presidency College, Kolkata, an ardent music lover, heard a song bhalo bashi jotsnay kash boney chhut tey and learned of Gautam Chattopadhyay.
+In a few days, Subrata reached Monida's residence at Naktala and after a few days of jamming with Subrata, the 2nd innings of Moheener Ghoraguli started.
+After months, they wanted to break the traditional tide of Bengali music started jamming in at Monida's small drawing room and sometimes they gathered at the Salt Lake BE Park at Salt Lake Welfare Association's tent to create innovative music.
+This was the time when the most revolutionizing compositions like "Prithibi", "Telephone", "Bangalee Korechoo" were created.

 In the mid-1990s, a decade and a half after Moheener Ghoraguli's dissolution, Gautam Chattopadhyay decided to revive the movement of Moheener Ghoraguli.
 In 1994 Gautam was awarded from Kolkata Doordarshan to make a first ever Bengali Music Video with a budget.
 The budget was too little to make a quality product, so after the video songs got recorded and televised for the Doordarshan, Gautam decided to come out with an audio cassette with the support of Sourish and A. Mukherjee.
 The cassette album Abar Bochhor Kuri poray – compiled by Moheener Ghoraguli: Moheener Ghoraguli shompadita Bengali Gaan.